discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 ### Step-by-Step Rotation

 This is a step-by-step explanation of the Catalyst rotation.
 A mostly complete written rotation and some extra info can be found in step 3.
 The steps do not indicate what skills do the most damage, it merely demonstrates a possible way to learn the rotation.
+Keep in mind that this rotation is performed on a standard average golem, on bosses with shorter phases and/or downtime in between although the general idea will be the same, there might be adjustments you need to make

 **Step 1: Attunement Order, Auto Attack Chains and Damaging Skills**

 In the first step, we will take a look at weapon skills.
-All of the orbs are instant-casts while <Skill name="Grand Finale"/> is not.

-1. Start in <Skill name="Air Attunement"/> and cast <Skill name="Crescent Wind"/>.
+1. Start in <Skill name="Air Attunement"/> and cast <Skill name="Polaric Leap"/>, <Skill name="Lightning Orb"/>, <Skill name="Quantum Strike"/>, <Skill name="Cyclone"/>
-2. Swap to <Skill name="Fire Attunement"/> and cast <Skill name="Flame Wheel"/>.
+2. Swap to <Skill name="Fire Attunement"/> and cast <Skill name="Flame Uprising"/>, <Skill name="Wildfire"/>, <Skill name="Cauterizing Strike"/>
-3. Swap to <Skill name="Water Attunement"/> and cast <Skill name="Icy Coil"/>.
+3. Perform 3x Auto Attack Chains until <Skill name="Flame Uprising"/> is ready again to be used
-4. Swap to <Skill name="Earth Attunement"/> and cast <Skill name="Rocky Loop"/>.
+4. Swap to <Skill name="Earth Attunement"/> and cast <Skill name="Earthen Vortex"/>, <Skill name="Dust Storm"/>, <Skill name="Rust Frenzy"/>
-5. Swap back to <Skill name="Air Attunement"/> and cast <Skill name="Grand Finale"/>.
+5. Swap back to <Skill name="Air Attunement"/> and perform 3x Auto Attack Chains
-6. Repeat from step 1 (the cooldowns will take a bit to recover as we are not using any other skills yet)
+6. Repeat from step 1

-This will maximize the uptime of the 2 offensive buffs from Hammer 3 and make sure that you always use <Skill name="Grand Finale"/> with all 4 orbs up.
-Make sure to not double-tap the skill on the first loop or you will cast <Skill name="Grand Finale"/> early losing your buffs and extra damage from sending all 4 orbs.
-In later loops, the skill will be on-cooldown so this will not be an issue.
+This will give you a basic idea of what skills are important, how their cooldowns line up and how the auto attack chain functions

-**Step 2: Jade Sphere and Augments**
+**Step 2: Jade Sphere and Utilities**

-Now it is time to take a look at the Jade Sphere and Augments, namely <Skill name="Relentless Fire"/> and <Skill name="Shattering Ice"/>.
-These become stronger when cast near the corresponding Sphere.
-We will have enough energy to cast our Jade Sphere in Air, Fire, and Water.
-Use the Augments right after casting the corresponding Sphere.
-We will also use <Skill name="Relentless Fire"/> as a timer for counting auto-attacks in <Skill name="Earth Attunement"/> as this is our strongest auto-attack.
+Now it is time to take a look at the Jade Sphere and Utilities, namely <Skill name="Relentless Fire"/>, <Skill name="Arcane Blast"/> and <Skill name="Glyph of Storms"/>.
+Augments become stronger when cast near the corresponding Sphere.
+We will have enough energy to cast our Jade Sphere in Air, Fire, and Earth.
+Use the Augment right after casting the corresponding Sphere.Use Arcane Blast in Fire because that is where you have the highest damaging modifiers on you.
+Keep in mind that spheres are instant cast actions so they can be used immediately when you swap attunements as long as you have the energy needed.

-1. Start in <Skill name="Air Attunement"/> and cast <Skill name="Crescent Wind"/> and <Skill id="62940"/>.
+1. Start in <Skill name="Air Attunement"/>, precast <Skill name="Lightning Storm"/>, cast <Skill id="62940"/> and cast <Skill name="Polaric Leap"/>, <Skill name="Lightning Orb"/>, <Skill name="Quantum Strike"/>, <Skill name="Cyclone"/>
-2. Swap to <Skill name="Fire Attunement"/> and cast <Skill name="Flame Wheel"/> and <Skill id="63396"/>, followed by <Skill name="Relentless Fire"/>.
+2. Swap to <Skill name="Fire Attunement"/>, <Skill id="63396"/>, followed by <Skill name="Relentless Fire"/> and cast <Skill name="Flame Uprising"/>, <Skill name="Wildfire"/>, <Skill name="Cauterizing Strike"/> the Auto Attack x3 until <Skill name="Flame Uprising"/> is off cd
-3. Swap to <Skill name="Water Attunement"/> and cast <Skill name="Icy Coil"/> and <Skill id="62723"/>, followed by <Skill name="SHattering Ice"/>.
-4. Swap to <Skill name="Earth Attunement"/> and cast <Skill name="Rocky Loop"/>.
-Use <Skill name="Stonestrike"/> until <Skill name="Relentless Fire"/> has around 7-9 seconds cooldown left.
+3. Swap to <Skill name="Earth Attunement"/>, cast <Skill id="62837"/> and cast <Skill name="Earthen Vortex"/>, <Skill name="Dust Storm"/>, <Skill name="Rust Frenzy"/>
-5. Swap back to <Skill name="Air Attunement"/> and cast <Skill name="Grand Finale"/>.
+5. Swap back to <Skill name="Air Attunement"/> and Auto Attack x3
-6. Repeat step 1
+6. Repeat step 1 (without glyph of storms since it will be on cooldown)

-**Step 3: Hammer Skills**

-All of your Hammer skills except <Skill name="Wind Storm"/> (Air 4) and <Skill name="Immutable Stone"/> (Earth 4) are worth using in your rotation.
-Once you swap to an attunement, cast all good weapon skills in that attunement.
-You can use longer channels such as <Skill name="Hurricane of Pain"/> to use your Hammer 3 and Jade Spheres as well as attunement swap during their casts.
+Try to use spheres back to back when possible (for example from air to fire) because that way you minimize the 5 seconds internal cooldown that exists until you can start generating energy again.

+**Step 3: Elite skill, 2x flame uprising, firestorm and wildfire off cd**

+Glyph of storms gives you 4 different options depending on your attunement and the ones you want to be using are firestorm and lightning storm.
+Lightning storm is the strongest option but with a high cooldown so if you know you won't be able to use lightning storm in every phase or again in the entire fight, you can fit a firestorm somewhere in between and end with a lightning storm.
+If you have the catalyst elite skill slotted it can be used to either reset air skills or fire skills.
 The rotation will look like this:

-1. Start in <Skill name="Air Attunement"/> and cast <Skill name="Shock Blast"/> and <Skill name="Hurricane of Pain"/>.
+1. Start in <Skill name="Air Attunement"/>, precast <Skill name="Lightning Storm"/>, cast <Skill id="62940"/> and cast <Skill name="Polaric Leap"/>, <Skill name="Lightning Orb"/>, <Skill name="Quantum Strike"/>, <Skill name="Cyclone"/>
-2. Use<Skill name="Crescent Wind"/> and <Skill id="62940"/> during the cast, swap to <Skill name="Fire Attunement"/> and cast <Skill name="Flame Wheel"/> and <Skill id="63396"/>
-3. Once <Skill name="Hurricane of Pain"/> finishes its channel, use <Skill name="Relentless Fire"/>, <Skill name="Molten End"/>, <Skill name="Triple Sear"/> and <Skill name="Surging Flames"/>.
-4. Swap to <Skill name="Water Attunement"/> and cast <Skill name="Icy Coil"/> and <Skill id="62723"/>, followed by <Skill name="Shattering Ice"/>.
-5. Use <Skill name="Cleansing Typhoon"/>, <Skill name="Crashing Font"/> and <Skill name="Rain of Blows"/>.
-6. Swap to <Skill name="Earth Attunement"/> and cast <Skill name="Rocky Loop"/>, followed by <Skill name="Ground Pound"/> and <Skill name="Whirling Stones"/>.
+2. Swap to <Skill name="Fire Attunement"/>, <Skill id="63396"/>, followed by <Skill name="Relentless Fire"/> and  <Skill name="Arcane Blast"/>, <Skill name="Wldfire"/>, <Skill name="Cauterizing Strike"/>, <Skill name="Flame Uprising"/>, <Skill name="Elemental Celerity"/>, <Skill name="Wldfire"/>, <Skill name="Cauterizing Strike"/>, <Skill name="Flame Uprising"/>
-7. Use <Skill name="Stonestrike"/> until <Skill name="Relentless Fire"/> has around 7-9 seconds cooldown left.
-8. Swap back to <Skill name="Air Attunement"/> and cast <Skill name="Hurricane of Pain"/>, followed by <Skill name="Grand Finale"/>.
-Cast <Skill id="62940"/> once you have enough energy.
-Use <Skill name="Shock Blast"/> when it is back.
+3. Swap to <Skill name="Earth Attunement"/> and cast <Skill name="Earthen Vortex"/>, <Skill name="Dust Storm"/>, <Skill name="Rust Frenzy"/>
-9. Repeat from step 2 (skipping the <Skill id="62940"/> as you already cast it in step 8).

-You can focus on only using Hammer 2 in each attunement first if you struggle to press everything at once.

-**Note:** Not all skills will always be off-cooldown in this rotation.
-It is usually worth waiting for the following skills (as all their cooldowns should be the same as <Skill name="Relentless Fire"/> meaning you will not delay your rotation):

-- <Skill name="Molten End"/>
-- <Skill name="Crashing Font"/>
-- <Skill name="Shock Blast"/>
+5. Swap back to <Skill name="Air Attunement"/> and Auto Attack x3
+6. Repeat step 1 (without glyph of storms and elemental celerity since they will be on cooldown)

-**Step 4: Glyph of Storms and Conjures**
+**Step 4: Water Attunement, Skill quequing and Cancelling aftercasts**

-The last skills we need to incorporate are <Skill name="Glyph of Storms"/> and <Skill name="Conjure Fiery Greatsword"/> (as well as other Conjures if we're running any).

-Cast <Skill name="Glyph of Storms"/> at the start of the fight in <Skill name="Air Attunement"/>.
-You will be able to cast it approx. every 3 loops in <Skill name="Air Attunement"/>.
+After learning what skills to press and in what order the last thing is to learn how to queque them and how to cancel some aftercasts.
+Skill quequing means that you can always click the next skill you want to press as long it can't interrupt your previous one (air and earth 2 can do that for example) so as the action happens immediately when the previous animation is done.
+You can also use a skill while you are switching attunements which is done with flame uprising, cyclone, and rust frenzy.

+Aftercasts are animations that keep happening even after all the damage a skill can do has been applied to the target.
+They can be avoided by interrupting them with another skill.
+For example rust frenzy has a long aftercast that can be interrupted with polaric leap.

 In fractals, you will mostly use Conjures to precast skills at the start of the fight or between phases.
 The most important skills are <Skill name="Invoke Lightning"/> from <Skill name="Conjure Lightning Hammer"/> as well as <Skill name="Firestorm"/> from <Skill name="Conjure Fiery Greatsword"/>.

-In a golem situation (long single phase, no <Effect name="Exposed"/> to take advantage of), the highest damage is using <Skill name="Conjure Fiery Greatsword"/> skill 4 and 5 in <Skill name="Earth Attunement"/> instead of some <Skill name="Stonestrike"/>.

 </GridItem>